 Zodiac Starforce centers around four girls who are united to stop evil, defend the earth, and complete high school without angering the mean clique.
 They’re given magical powers by Astra and they use these powers for good.
 Emma the leader, is infected by a monster from another dimension.
 Molly, Kim, and Savannah unite together to help the befallen Emma and cure her infection.
 While also saving the world of course.

 The amount of similarity to Sailor Moon is unquestionable.
 I started getting into the Sailor Moon fandom after I cosplayed Sailor Saturn.
 What makes Sailor Moon and Zodiac Starforce so appealing are that all of the characters are female and they’re kicking ass and saving the planet.
 The cast of the Starforce goes into battle in realistic outfits that are also surprisingly cute.
 Molly is probably my favorite out of the bunch because I’m envious of her high ponytail.
 Unfortunately, though, Zodiac Starforce doesn’t contain talking cats.

 My favorite part about this story is that there is a healthy lesbian relationship.
 How cool is that!?
-Representation is crucial because not every comic book character has to be white, cis and straight.
+Representation is crucial because not every comic book character has to be white, cis, and straight.
 So seeing those two just made my heart skip a beat; they’re adorable together.

 Besides being completely entranced with this story, there’s a sneak peek at the end.
 It introduces potential new members one representing Leo which is my sign.
-I’m hoping that the next issue will also discuss in detail of Astra and how the girls were given the powers in the first place.
+I’m hoping that the next issue will also discuss in detail Astra and how the girls were given the powers in the first place.